How to Get Your Georgia

 How long does it take to become a certified teacher in Georgia?

-The timeline to become a certified teacher in Georgia can vary depending on your educational background, the specific certification path you choose, and the time it takes to complete the required exams and training programs.
+The timeline to becoming a certified teacher in Georgia varies depending on your educational background, the certification path you choose, and the time it takes to complete the required exams and training programs.

 If you already have a bachelor’s degree in an area other than education, Moreland University’s TEACH-NOW Teacher Preparation Certificate Program can be completed in as little as 9 months.